Warm Website Design for Therapists & Counselors

 Warm Website Design Requires Inviting Copy

 I talk about how to create copy that invites connection and engagement ALL THE TIME with my web design clients.
-The fact is, the prettiest website design in the world isn’t going to provide you with an overflowing counselling practice with wonderful clients unless your copy is inviting.
+The fact is, the prettiest website design in the world isn't going to provide you with an overflowing counseling practice with wonderful clients unless your copy is inviting.

-Yes, you likely have a long list of content that potential clients need to know about before they hire you, or to help them decide if you are the right therapist for them – but don’t let that take over the most important element of successful website copy: Connection.
+Yes, you likely have a long list of content that potential clients need to know about before they hire you, or to help them decide if you are the right therapist for them - but don't let that take over the most important element of writing successful website copy: Connection.
 Important elements of your inviting website copy include:

 - Short sections of copy - no big long rambling paragraphs.

 - Text that is written in the 1st and 2nd person.
-They are considering a professional counselling relationship with you – it is important to start building that relationship from the moment they land on your threshold.
+They are considering a professional counseling relationship with you - it is important to start building that relationship from the moment they land on your threshold.

-- Speak to where they are – validate, acknowledge, guide.
-Position them as the hero of their journey – not yourself.
+- Speak to where they are - validate, acknowledge, guide.
+Position them as the hero of their journey - not yourself.
 This concept comes from the Storybrand approach to website copy and marketing strategy.
-To learn more, check out Carrie Kenner of Storyline Marketing who works with many of my web design clients on their website copy.

 Your Warm Photo

 Gone are the days when a professional headshot was key to your success.
-Today’s clients are seeking connection above all else.
-Eye contact, professional but approachable clothing, a kind smile, and comfortable surroundings rather than a fake backdrop go a long way to establishing the first step in building a connection with potential counselling clients.
-Now I’m the first to admit that it’s not easy to get a good professional photo of yourself – many of us have some pretty significant hangups when it comes to this topic.
-I listened to a fantastic podcast recently by Krista Smith of “How Can This Be Easy?” on How to Get Comfortable on Camera, Even if You’re an Introvert.
+Today's clients are seeking connection above all else.
+Eye contact, professional but approachable clothing, a kind smile, and comfortable surroundings rather than a fake backdrop go a long way to establishing the first step in building a connection with potential counseling clients.
+Now I'm the first to admit that it's not easy to get a good professional photo of yourself - many of us have some pretty significant hangups when it comes to this topic.
+I listened to a fantastic podcast recently by Krista Smith of "How Can This Be Easy?" on How to Get Comfortable on Camera, Even if You're an Introvert.
 She shares some really helpful tips on getting comfortable with both photos & video.

 A question to consider: